Updated on: June 20, 2019

 Imagine you can send the coupon out without a second thought, with a tool that would close the loop.

 A billing system can segment the customers you want to send the coupon to, track how many people use it, and rather than end the chapter there, go a step further — change the subscriptions of people who use the coupon, alter the charge on their invoices, and factor the changes into reports.

-Billing systems have evolved to be platforms that close the loop (by tying changes back to subscriptions) on experiments like these.
+Recurring billing softwares have evolved to be platforms that close the loop (by tying changes back to subscriptions) on experiments like these.
 They can collect and collate data, on the one hand (that much hasn’t changed), and automatically make appropriate changes to customer accounts and reports, on the other.

 Coupons are just an example of how a billing system can bolster all the elements around it by being (more than a record keeper) an enabler — of subscription flexibility, optimal payments, and robust revenue recovery, accounting, and reporting.

 If you think your billing system can’t help convert users, it is time to think again.

 Here are six ways that you can use it to close the loop on acquisition experiments – building value, communicating better, and gathering a bit more insight into what’s working and what’s not.

 Optimize your checkout experience for better conversion and better retention

 Freedom, a productivity service headed by Fred Stutzman and his team out of North Carolina, saw their conversions jump by 33% once they optimized their acquisition subsystem with additional payment methods, improved checkout pages, and the offer of a self-service customer portal.
 Check out the case study here.